SFI-Visual-Intelligence/Collaborative-Coding-Exam/doc/Magnus_page.md

 ## SVHN Dataset In-Depth
 The dataloader I was tasked with making is to load the well-known SVHN dataset.
 This is a RGB dataset with real-life digits taken from house numbers.
-The class inherits from the torch Dataset class, and has four methods:
+The class tasked with loading the data inherits from the torch Dataset class, and has four methods:
 * __init__ : initialized the instance of the class
-* _create_h5py: Creates the h5 object containing data from the downloaded .mat files for ease of use
+* __create_h5py__: Creates the h5 object containing data from the downloaded .mat files for ease of use
 * __len__ : Method needed in use of the DataLoader class.
 Returns length of the dataset
 * __getitem__ : Method needed in use of the DataLoader class.
 Loads a image - label pair, applies any defined image transformations, and returns both image and label.